The invisibles: tracking solar energy

 Three years ago a new figure was added to the board.
 Photo-Voltaic energy (or PV) means solar power and it’s one of the new renewable kids on the block.
 PV turns free energy from the sun into usable electricity and it has the potential to save UK bill payers millions of pounds every year.
 This new figure is a measure of the amount of PV power being generated.
 It’s based on analysis and calculations by the University of Sheffield.
 And it has an extraordinary journey that, fittingly for green energy, starts in the windswept wilds of the Peak District 25 years ago...

-Alastair Buckley is a senior lecturer in Physics at the University of Sheffield and an orienteerer.
+Alastair Buckley is a Professor in Physics at the University of Sheffield and an orienteerer.

 Alastair came to Sheffield as a student in large part because of the city’s position as unofficial UK capital of the sport – a cross between running and map reading – with locations like the Peak District offering spectacular locations for racing.
 His development of ‘PV_Live’ – a real time service for predicting the UK’s solar output – or outturn as it’s called in industry – has revolutionised energy management.
 But it started with orienteering…